kubernetes/website/docs/admin/bootstrap-tokens.md

 The type of the secret must be `bootstrap.kubernetes.io/token` and the name must be `bootstrap-token-<token id>`.
-It must also exist in the `kube-system` namespace.  `description` is a human readable discription that should not be used for machine readable information.
+It must also exist in the `kube-system` namespace.  `description` is a human readable description that should not be used for machine readable information.
 The Token ID and Secret are included in the data dictionary.